TauGuide/tau-guide-documents/docs/quick-start.md

 ---

-### 20. Tau vs tezos.
+### 20. Tau vs Tezos.
 What's the difference between the two projects?

 As described in the **3 laws of laws**, we require rules over the network to be written in a decidable language.
 Tezos doesn't support decidability.
 It is Turing complete.
 Furthermore, Tezos's social-choice mechanism is based on voting, and voting cannot fairly scale. <br>